JosipDomazetDev/Ionic-Multiplatform/README.md

 # Ionic-Multiplatform

 This app has been developed using Ionic React as part of my Cross-Platform University course.
 It efficiently manages user profile data through Firebase integration and incorporates a Leaflet map for enhanced functionality.
+The map displays the live location of the ISS (International Space Station) and the user's location.

 <img src="docs/previewreadme.png" width=70% height=70%>